fluxcd/website/content/en/docs/use-cases/azure.md

+---
-# Using Flux on Azure
+title: Using Flux on Azure
+linkTitle: Azure
+---

 ## AKS Cluster Options